mkader/pyday/README.md

     "Run Tests"

 Proudctionizing FastAPI apps
+    Gunicorn (Green Unicorn), is a Python Web Server Gateway Interface (WSGI) HTTP server.
+        It's used in popular Python web frameworks (Flask, Django, Pyramid, and Bottle).
+It can handle requests from multiple clients simultaneously by pre-forking worker processes to handle each request, resulting in efficient resource utilization.

+        It's easy use and configure (including logging, worker processes, worker class, timeout, and more).
+It can also be integrated with a wide range of deployment tools, such as Docker, Kubernetes, and Heroku.

     Gunicorn- won't work windows, it will work on unix It's a production-level server that can run multiple worker process